2026 Competitions

 • Prelims will be danced in heats with competitors changing partners a minimum of three times.

-• Finalists will draw a partner and they will be judged as a couple for the entire final round.
+• Finals to DJ music: Finalists will draw a partner, and they will be judged as a couple for the entire final round.

 General Rules and Guidelines for Competitors